rems-project/sail/doc/internals.md

 OCaml source to seamlessly interoperate with parts written in Lem.
-Although we do not make much use of this, in principle it allows us to implement parts of Sail in Lem, which would enable them to be verified in Isabelle or HOL.
+Although we do not make much use of this, in principle it allows us to implement parts of Sail in Lem, which would enable them to be verified in Isabelle or HOL4.

 The Sail AST looks something like: